Skip to content

 LORELEI STEWART, DIRECTOR

 Denny Mwaura is the Assistant Director of Gallery 400.
 Exhibitions and public programs he has organized and supported include The Mask of Prosperity (2024), A Species of Theft (2022), Young, Gifted and Black: The Lumpkin-Boccuzzi Family Collection of Contemporary Art (2021), and Crip* (2022) at Gallery 400; Malangatana: Mozambique Modern (2020) at the Art Institute of Chicago; and Madeleine Hunt-Ehrlich: Speculative Archives (2021) at Conversations at the Edge.
+He was the Program Manager of the Black Arts Movement School Modality and has published on E-Flux, Frieze, New Art Examiner and several catalogues.
 He received his MA in Modern and Contemporary Art History from the School of the Art Institute of Chicago and is a recipient of the Schiff Foundation Fellowship for Critical Architectural Writing, an award granted by the Dept. of Architecture and Design at the Art Institute of Chicago.

 MARY KIRK, BUSINESS ADMINISTRATIVE ASSOCIATE

-Mary Kirk is the Business/Administrative Associate of Gallery 400.
-Kirk received her BA graduate of the Art & Art History department at UIC.
+Mary Kirk is the Business Administrative Associate of Gallery 400.
+Kirk received her BA from the UIC School Art & Art History Department.
 She has a background in arts administration and has recently held a position within a West Loop gallery to support programming that amplifies the voices of underrepresented artists within the art history canon.
 She has also worked as a registrar within an art conservation studio and maintains a continued interest in the practice of conservation and archival methods.
 She has held assisting roles at renowned Chicagoland cultural museums, such as the Ukrainian National Museum & the Illinois Holocaust Museum & Education Center.

 INÉS ARANGO-GUINGUE, EXHIBITIONS COORDINATOR